moocow-the-bovine/dstar-gantry/README.txt

          $ tar xzf MYCORPUS.publish-DATETIME.tar.gz -C ../build

-        To re-deploy the restored archive data to runtime "production" hosts, you should follow this up with a operation.
+        To re-deploy the restored archive data to runtime "production" hosts, you should follow this up with a "publish" operation.

   Example: Corpus Removal
     "dstar-gantry" does not currently provide any shortcuts for removing an